geoholix/SignalStrengthLogger-android/README.md

 This fixes a strange incompatibility between Android's built-in styles and the PreferenceFragmentCompat class that causes the app to crash when they're used together.
 ### To run it
+1. Create a hosted feature layer to hold the results<p/>
+    You'll need a hosted feature layer to hold the collected data.
+    1. Download the template file geodatabase here: https://www.arcgis.com/home/item.html?id=a6ea4b56e9914f82a2616685aef94ec0
+    1. Follow the instructions to publish it here: https://doc.arcgis.com/en/arcgis-online/share-maps/publish-features.htm#ESRI_SECTION1_F878B830119B4443A8CFDA8A96AAF7D1
-1. Installing and sideloading<p/>
+1. Install by sideloading<p/>
     This app will run on devices that are running Android 4.3 (the last version of "Jelly Bean") or above.
 It will only run on Google versions of Android--not on proprietary versions of Android, such as the Amazon Kindle Fire devices.
 If you're running Android 4.3 or later on a device that has the Google Play Store app, you should be able to run this.
 (Oh, you'll need a functional cell plan as well.)
  You'll need to install this app through an alternative process called "sideloading".
+    1. (Optional) Modify the app source code to point to the feature layer you created above;
+        set this in `prefs.xml`, element `pref_default_feat_svc_url`.
+        You can skip this step and enter the feature layer item URL as outlined in the *Settings* section below.
     1. Enable sideloading; more info on this is here: https://developer.android.com/distribute/marketing-tools/alternative-distribution.html#unknown-sources
     1. Build the binary .apk installer from source code.
     1. Copy the file onto your device.
     1. Open and install the copied .apk file.
-1. Creating a hosted feature layer to hold the results<p/>
-    You'll need a hosted feature layer to hold the collected data.
-    1. Download the template file geodatabase here: https://www.arcgis.com/home/item.html?id=a6ea4b56e9914f82a2616685aef94ec0
-    1. Follow the instructions to publish it here: https://doc.arcgis.com/en/arcgis-online/share-maps/publish-features.htm#ESRI_SECTION1_F878B830119B4443A8CFDA8A96AAF7D1
 1. Settings<p/>
     Tap the `Feature Service URL` item and enter the address of the feature service layer you've created and hosted.